abhi09singh/abhi09singh/README.md

 - 🌱 I’m currently pursuing PG-DBDA course From ACTS Pune in which i am learning **BIG Data Analytics Tools and Technologies **

-- :earth_africa: I am currently sharing a little bit of my knowledge to the world through my blogs
+- :earth_africa: I am currently sharing a little bit of my knowledge to the world through my blogs on my linkedin Plateform , Here is my profile : https://www.linkedin.com/in/abhinav-singh95/

 - 💬 Ask me about **AWS , Linux , Python , SQL .**